Multi-Higgs Amplitudes Bootstrapped: Dissecting SMEFT and HEFT: Double Higgs production

 The coefficients $c_{gghh}^{++}$ and $c_{gghh}^{+-}$ are analytical functions of the Mandelstam variables $s_{ij}=(p_i+p_j)^2$ that, by dimensional analysis, enter as a dimensionless ratios with the EFT cutoff $\bar\Lambda$.
 They can be expanded in powers of $s_{ij}$ as,

-where the coefficients $c_{gghh}^{+\pm,(ij)}$ are adimensional.
+where the coefficients $c_{gghh}^{+\pm,(ij)}$ are dimensionless.
+The Mandelstam variables $s_{13}$ and $s_{23}$ appear only from second order onwards due to the $3 \leftrightarrow 4$ symmetry and their correlation with $s_{12}$~\cite{Shadmi:2018xan}.
 Notice that if one computes these functions in the SM in the heavy-top limit, they will correspond to the limit value of boxes of fermions, and the scale $\Lambda$ can be chosen as the top mass, in particular if the top is the only fermion considered as massive.
-Indeed, after imposing Lorentz invariance and Ward identities one can write the amplitude in terms of two form factors \cite{Plehn:1996wb} that arise in analogy to our considerations at different order in the expansion in $1/m_t^2$, i.e. the part corresponding to the +- helicity amplitude arises an order higher in $1/m_t^2$ than the ++ helicity configuration, see for instance \cite{Degrassi:2016vss}.
+Indeed, after imposing Lorentz invariance and Ward identities one can write the amplitude in terms of two form factors \cite{Plehn:1996wb} that arise in analogy to our considerations at different order in the expansion in $1/m_t^2$, i.e. the part corresponding to the $+-$ helicity amplitude arises an order higher in $1/m_t^2$ than the $++$ helicity configuration, see for instance \cite{Degrassi:2016vss}.
 The latter approach has been discussed in the context of EFT in \cite{Chang:2022crb}.